straider/coding-dojo/QuickReferenceGuide/Chapter 07 - Functions.md

 alias legacy_method some_method
 ```

-**Attention**: methods have to be declared the statements that calls them.
+**Attention**: methods have to be declared before the statements that calls them.

 ## 7.3.
 Scope